 Any liquid generated from the processing of the materials for recycling and recovery will be collected and managed separate from stormwater should constituents of concern from the to be acquired TMSP permit indicate an issue with discharge.
-Should treatment be necessary the water will be pumped and hauled to the local POTW or disposed of through the City of Columbia sewer system under an industrial discharge permit or treated on site under NPDES permit TN0001538.
+Three 6,000-gallon contact water collections tanks will be used for collection of any liquid generated and will be routed off site.
+Should treatment be necessary the water will be pumped and hauled to the local POTW or disposed of through the City of Columbia sewer system under an industrial discharge permit or treated on site under NPDES permit TN0001538 once modified to address the additional inflow characteristics.

-xiv) The facility receives no special wastes unless:

-I) Such receipt has been specifically approved in writing by the Department, and

-II) Special procedures and/or equipment are utilized to adequately confine and segregate the special wastes;
+- xiv) The facility receives no special wastes unless: - I) Such receipt has been specifically approved in writing by the Department, and - II) Special procedures and/or equipment are utilized to adequately confine and segregate the special wastes;